For some reason, folks always want to know if you can do X, Y, and Z with bad credit. Which begs the question, why not improve your credit first!

 First Off, What’s Bad Credit?

-- VA and USDA don’t have minimum scores, but most lenders still require 620+
+- VA loans and USDA loans don’t have minimum scores, but most mortgage lenders still require 620+

 - FHA can go as low as 500 if you have 10% equity in your home